 Whether you want to pay down your credit card debt or save money for your dream vacation, we could all use a little extra cash.
 Of course, finding that extra money can be a challenge when you are working 40 hours per week at your full-time job.
 Thankfully, there ways for you to earn an additional income while still working full-time.
-In fact, most side gigs can earn you an extra $500 a month easily.
+In fact, most side gigs can earn make an extra $500 a month easily.
 Here are 101 different ways for you to achieve that goal:

-Make Extra Cash At Your Current Job
+Make an Extra $500 a Month At Your Current Job

 Since you have a full-time job, you can use that full-time gig to your advantage to make some extra cash.
 Because of the convenience of already knowing the job, you are already on site, you already have contact with the persons that make decisions – this is one of the best places to start.

 You’ve already spent more than enough time at work, but volunteering for overtime is one of the easiest ways to earn extra money.
 Often the boss is relieved to have the offer of the extra help.

 Some places of business will offer a bonus if you refer a new employee.
 If you know someone who needs a job, take advantage of this referral program.

 Just like an employee referral program, some companies offer a referral compensation program if you bring in new customers.